Glasses Lens Technology for the Eyes

 Eyezen is a new range of lenses designed for a connected life.
 It draws on extensive Essilor research, and includes two important technologies.
 The first: Eyezen Focus lens technology brings extra power optimized according to wearers’ profiles in the bottom part of the lens to support the eye’s effort in focusing at ultra-near distances that are typical of handheld devices.
 The second is Light Scan, a unique light filtering technology drawn from Essilor’s landmark Crizal Prevencia innovation, which protects eyes from the harmful blue-violet light emitted by digital screens.

-Schedule an appointment at Eye Care Associates of Nampa today to find out if Eyezen lenses are right for you.
+Request an appointment at Eye Care Associates of Nampa today to find out if Eyezen lenses are right for you.
 Our Nampa optometrists will spend time with you at our Nampa eye care center and show you why Eyezen lenses represent the latest in technological innovation – both relaxing eyes from digital eyestrain and contribute to protecting visual health over the long-term.

 Computer Vision Syndrome